 10. You need an experienced lawyer to handle your sentencing hearing to assure you the most lenient sentence possible in the circumstances of your case.

-To ensure you receive the best possible outcome, it is in your best interest to obtain legal representation from a criminal defence lawyer in Winnipeg, like Jeffery J. Gindin, Q.C.
+To ensure you receive the best possible outcome, it is in your best interest to obtain legal representation from a criminal defence lawyer in Winnipeg, like Jeffrey J. Gindin, Q.C.
 Call (204) 294-9317 now to request a consultation!